syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-Slide.md

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PowerPoint-Examples/tree/master/Slides/Clone-PowerPoint-slide).

 ## Merging slide

 The Essential Presentation provides ability to clone slides from one Presentation to another Presentation.
 With this ability, you can split a large Presentation into small ones and also merge multiple presentations to one Presentation.
 You can choose the theme for the cloned slide by using the enum [PasteOption](https://help.syncfusion.com/cr/file-formats/Syncfusion.Presentation.PasteOptions.html).